sebastian-software/rollup-plugin-rebase/readme.md

 # Rollup Rebase <br/>[![Sponsored by][sponsor-img]][sponsor] [![Version][npm-version-img]][npm] [![Downloads][npm-downloads-img]][npm] [![Build Status Unix][travis-img]][travis] [![Build Status Windows][appveyor-img]][appveyor] [![Dependencies][deps-img]][deps]

 The Rollup Rebase Plugin copies static assets as required from your JavaScript code to the destination folder and adjusts the references in there to point to the new location.
+It also respects assets referenced from your CSS/SCSS files.

 [sponsor]: https://www.sebastian-software.de
 [deps]: https://david-dm.org/sebastian-software/rollup-plugin-rebase